prateek2pathak/Blood-Donation-System-with-ML-Disease-Prediction/README.md

 ## Introduction

-Our system not only facilitates blood donation but also provides the valuable insights into potential health risks using machine learning algorithms.
+Our system not only facilitates blood donation but also provides valuable insights into potential health risks using machine learning algorithms.
 By donating blood, users can receive a comprehensive report indicating possible diseases they may be predisposed to.

 ## Features